Host Your WordPress Blog With Laughing Squid

 Many of you may not realize this, but Laughing Squid is also a web hosting company with a focus on hosting WordPress blogs.
 The revenue from our hosting services helps support this blog.

 We’ve been in the web hosting business for a long time and know it well.
 We launched our hosting services in 1998 and evolved with the changes in technology over the years.
-Now we’re a fully cloud-based web host using the Cloud Sites hosting platform at Rackspace powered by Liquid Web.
+Now we’re a fully cloud-based web host using the Cloud Sites hosting platform at Liquid Web.

 We’ve been hosting WordPress blogs for over a decade and have an amazing support team that knows it inside-and-out.
 If you are looking to host a WordPress blog, that’s what we do best, so give please us a try.